xaiops/aap-mcp-server/README.md

 The service defaults to `http://localhost:44926` as the AAP base URL.
 To change this, modify the `BASE_URL` constant in `src/index.ts:24`.

-### User Personas
+### User Categories

-The service supports three user personas that determine which tools are available:
+The service supports three user categories that determine which tools are available:

 - **Anonymous**: No tools available (default for unauthenticated users)
 - **User**: Limited set of read-only tools for EDA, Controller, and Galaxy services
 - **Admin**: Full access to all tools including create, update, and delete operations

-Personas are automatically determined based on user permissions from the AAP token, but can be overridden using persona-specific endpoints.
+Categories are automatically determined based on user permissions from the AAP token, but can be overridden using category-specific endpoints.

 ## Usage